iho-ohi/S-128-Product-Specification-Development/README.md

 ## 2024-12-11 Release Candidate for HSSC endorsement.
 - PS-package received from developer team unpacked from zip into repository folder structure
-- Slight modficication of XSD / GML files based on outcome of the latest open issues
+- Modification of XSD / GML files based on outcome of the latest open issues
-- Update of versions in human redable files
+- Update of version indication in human redable files

 -  A separate XSD- schema uploaded to;
 https://staging.s100dev.net/schemas/S128/2.0.0/20241211/S-128.xsd